What you need to know about seagulls

 Seagulls are a common pest that professional pest controllers deal with on a regular basis.
-Although not protected, there are wildlife laws that must be followed in their humane control.
-And although you would think they are a bird confined to coastal areas, the seagull is just as happy living in cities and towns.
-We take a look at some interesting and useful seagull facts:
+Although you would think they are a bird confined to coastal areas, the seagull is just as happy living in cities and towns.
+We take a look at some interesting and useful seagull facts.

 Seagull is a layman term, with ornithologist using the term Gull followed by their specific species or name.
 There are many different varieties and species.

 The seagull is a bird found on every continent, with different species found in different areas that have specifically adapted to the terrain.
 Known as ‘generalist feeders’ the seagull we know in the UK has adapted as civilisation has changed to scrounge food for in town and city centres, or anywhere in fact.